NanotechPikachu/aoi.mongodb/README.md

 - guildId - ID of the guild to reset. **You can also pass "all" to reset all users var in a specific guild.** (Default - The current Guild ID)

 - returnCount - If you wish to return the number of guilds var that it has reset, enable it by passing "true".
 Only when passing "all" in `guildId` will it return a number more than 1.
 Normally, it returns 1 or 0 (if there is no data of that particular guild in Mongo DB).
 (Default - false)

+#### `$deleteMessageVar`

+This function works primarily like a reset function which will erase the data from MongoDB.

+Syntax: `$deleteMessageVar[varname;messageId?;returnCount?]`

+- messageId - ID of the message to reset. **You can also pass "all" to reset all messages var.** (Default - The current Guild ID)

+- returnCount - If you wish to return the number of messages var that it has reset, enable it by passing "true".
+Only when passing "all" in `messageId` will it return a number more than 1.
+Normally, it returns 1 or 0 (if there is no data of that particular guild in Mongo DB).
+(Default - false)

 <br />
 <hr />